facebook/openzl/doc/mkdocs/doc/sddl/conditional-variant.md

 ## Enumerations

-Enums provide named constants for discriminators and flags.
+Enums provide named constants for discriminators and flags, to improve readability.
+For all intents and purposes, they are treated as constants.

+Enum values must always be set explicitly.

+Enums currently only support integer values.
+Plans to also support string constants in the future are being considered.

 ### Defining Enums